galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h2 style="display:inline">2-db-setup</h2></summary>
 <p>
 This template creates the DB and returns info about to be used in another template.
 The parameters work the same as in the network setup, however, there are some that only have a type of string and no other parameters.
 This is because they are parameters we need to be passed down that aren't in the masterTemplate parameters.
-So they are actinng as placeholders for the data to be passed down.
+So, they are acting as placeholders for the data to be passed down.
 We use this to access outputs from other templates.

 After everything has been created, we output the databases endpoint address./ The endpoint address is what is used to access the database over the network.